metacpan/metacpan-cpan-extracted/distros/M/Markdent/README.md

 - [Markdent::Dialect::Theory::SpanParser](https://metacpan.org/pod/Markdent::Dialect::Theory::SpanParser)

 You'll also need to dig into the core [Markdent::Parser::BlockParser](https://metacpan.org/pod/Markdent::Parser::BlockParser) and
-[Markdent::Parser::SpanParser](https://metacpan.org/pod/Markdent::Parser::SpanParser) classes in order to see h ow these dialects interact with the core parser.
+[Markdent::Parser::SpanParser](https://metacpan.org/pod/Markdent::Parser::SpanParser) classes in order to see how these dialects interact with the core parser.

 # DONATIONS